Changing the gears to Generic Programming

 that is saves you machine cycles by not redrawing its content unless

 something is actually modified.
-And if you use NSAttributedString, you
+And if you use NSAttributedString

 can in fact draw a more sophisticated text content.